ohearonkg/react-testing-library-lunch-and-learn/README.md

 From the root of the proejct,

 - To run all test suites `yarn test`
-  -To run in watch mode `yarn test --watch`
+- To run in watch mode `yarn test --watch`